 Once you’ve got the stain taken care of, you’re not done.
 It’s time to take preventative measures so that it won’t happen again.
 There are a few things that you can do to make a repeat accident less likely.
 They are:

 - Address problems quickly so that they don’t become “normal” behavior.
 Don’t get lazy or wait or you will teach your cat it’s okay.

 - Take care of spraying.
 If your cat is spraying, make it feel secure in its territory.
 Be sure to give your cat attention and love.

 - Provide easy access to the litter box.
 Sometimes cats don’t use the litter box because it’s shut in a different room or otherwise difficult or impossible to get to.
 Make sure your cat always has access to the litter box.

 - Clean the litter box often and consistently.
 Cats will avoid using a dirty litter box, so make sure you scoop it every day and deep clean it and replace the litter every month.

 If your cat continues to have accidents after you’ve taken care of the step above, it’s time for a deeper investigation.
 There could be several reasons your cat is not using his litter box, but if it keeps happening, it could be caused by a medical condition, such as digestive disorders or muscle/joint pain.
 If your cat is regularly having accidents, take him to see your vet.

 You don’t have to live with cat messes in your carpets forever.
 Just take these simple steps.
-If you need a little extra help with getting stains out in the Fresno area, our pet urine removal experts are happy to help!
+If you need a little extra help with getting stains out in Tulare County, our pet urine removal experts are happy to help!